chengtan9907/OpenSTL/docs/en/install.md

     * If you are installing `cv2` for the first time, `ImportError: libGL.so.1` will occur, which can be solved by `apt install libgl1-mesa-glx`.
     * Errors might occur with `hickle` and this dependency when using KittiCaltech dataset.
 You can solve the issues by installing additional packages according to the output message.
     * As for WeatherBench, you encounter some import or runtime errors in the version of `xarray`.
 You can install the latest version or `xarray==0.19.0` to solve the errors, i.e., `pip install xarray==0.19.0`, and then install required packages according to error messages.
+    * Please use Python<=3.10.x to prevent the error of timm, `ValueError: mutable default <class 'timm.models.maxxvit.MaxxVitConvCfg'> for field conv_cfg is not allowed: use default_factory`.
+Refer to issue [#1530](https://github.com/huggingface/pytorch-image-models/issues/1530) in issue [#62](https://github.com/chengtan9907/OpenSTL/issues/62).

 2. Following the above instructions, OpenSTL is installed on `dev` mode, any local modifications made to the code will take effect.
 You can install it by `pip install .` to use it as a PyPi package, and you should reinstall it to make the local modifications effect.